-July 27 - August 4, 2013First offered in the summer of 2008, this backpacking expedition into the pristine Mt.
-Zirkel Wilderness features an exploration of zero-emissions filmmaking and a philosophical immersion into the nature of artmaking itself.
+July 19 - 27, 2014A backpacking expedition into the pristine Mt.
+Zirkel Wilderness which features an exploration of zero-emissions filmmaking and a philosophical immersion into the nature of artmaking itself.
 We transport an entire simplified handmade filmmaking apparatus on our backs, carrying the necessary chemistry, film stocks, cameras, editing tools and projection equipment up to our campsite at 10,500 feet.
 Once established, the base camp becomes a filmmaking studio en plein air - the streams hydrate our chemistry, the sun dries our film, and the darkness of the night provides the limitless darkroom in which we work.

 June 14 - 22, 2014Now in its tenth year, this is the Handmade Film Institute's foundational workshop.
 We spend a week at 8200 feet in the Rocky Mountains engaged in a comprehensive investigation of film as a physical medium.
 As film artists, we will delve into a detailed exploration of celluloid film stocks and development processes with an eye to unlocking and expanding their potential as artistic media.
 Choose your own spot to pitch a tent in the beautiful forests and meadows surrounding the lodge, and get ready for a focused, introspective and inspirational week.
 The week includes a filmmaking excursion to the Indian Peaks Wilderness, one of Colorado's most scenic preserves located at the Continental Divide.
 Workshop participants will have access 24/7 to full darkroom and printing facilities, and all materials and film stocks are provided.
 Past participants rave about the gourmet vegan meals and the sense of creative community that is nurtured during mealtime conversations under the big tent.
 If you're after a transformative experience through a thorough, intensive, lab-based study of the film medium, this is the workshop for you.